MarkMindCkm/obsidian-markmind/README.md

 ### Mind Map

-1. You need download pdf js plugin
-2. Open setting tab  to set up pdf plugin path , for example:D:plugins/pdfjs , It is a absolute path
-3. Open as mind map
+1. Open as mind map
-4. Use `[[]]` to reference pdf
+2. Use `[[]]` to reference pdf
-5. Click pdf reference , it will open a pdf reader if pdf plugin path is correct
+3. Click pdf reference , it will open a pdf reader if pdf plugin path is correct
-6. Use pdf annotate function
+4. Use pdf annotate function
    - it will create `annos` file in your folder as default, the `annos` file store annotations data,`annos` file is a `json` file in fact
    - if you select (save pdf annotation type ) `markdown` in setting tab , it will create `${pdf name}-annotate.md` file in your folder.
 Each annotation has an associated quote block with a block reference. please do not  modify these blocks